UmeanNever/NovelSum/README.md

 Options:
   --input_dir TEXT       Directory containing text data as JSON files (list of strings) --model_path TEXT      Path to the embedding model.
-We use pretrained LLMs such as LLaMA-3-8B or Qwen-2.5-7B.
+We use pretrained base LLMs such as LLaMA-3-8B or Qwen-2.5-7B.
   --gpu_id INT           Specify which GPU to use (default: 0) --max_length INT       Maximum sequence length for embedding calculation (default: 256) --output_dir TEXT      Directory to store the embedding data (maintains the same file